ravikant143/ravi/README.md

 All form elements should always be visible on the page and should not be conditionally rendered.
 This ensures the assignment can be tested properly at the appropriate steps.

+Please ensure that if the base repository shows the original template repo, update it so that your repo's main branch is set as the base branch.

 **Recommended PHP version: 8.3**

 ---